We believe our future health depends on the health of the food we produce and eat. With this in mind, Whole Health Agriculture (WHAg) is committed to:

 Having been engaged for many years in the development of alternative agriculture and food systems, we are aware of several underlying and longstanding needs which need to be addressed.
 These include:

-– A need to increase public awareness (including within the food & farming sector, the media, and the medical & veterinary professions) about the success and potential of holistic food production to improve our health
+– A need to increase public awareness (including within the food & farming sector, the media, and the medical & veterinary professions) about the success and potential of wholistic food production to improve our health

 – The emergence and increase of antimicrobial resistance which is predicted to have a catastrophic impact on our health